Can Machines Philosophize?: Concluding remarks

 where $\sigma(\rho)$ is the standard deviation pertaining to the agreement score associated with the statements included in the determination of the realism score (cf.\ Equation \ref{rho}) and $\max[\sigma(\rho)]$ is its maximum possible value, 50\%.
 The coherence score can range from 0\%, signaling a random distribution of the agreement scores across the statements and a consequent complete incoherence, to 50\%, signaling an absolute internal coherence within one of the two contrasting philosophical views.
 The coherence scores are shown in Figure \ref{Figure-5}(d) and listed in Supplementary Table 2.
 Notably, in their philosophical positions, machines are considerably more coherent than humans, with the difference in coherence scores between the former and the latter being 7.7\% for physicists and 5.0\% for philosophers of science.
 Importantly, machines are capable of replicating the trend of human philosophers being more internally coherent than physicists, although this difference is less pronounced for machines (0.9\%) compared to humans (3.6\%), as previously observed in the case of the realism score.

-\subsection{Concluding remarks}
+\section{Concluding remarks}

 In the spirit of the Turing test, we have developed a novel methodological framework to determine whether and to what degree a population of machines mirrors the philosophical views endorsed by a population of humans.
 Our methodology consists of three steps.
 First, a population of machines is instructed to impersonate a population of humans, emulating the background of each individual.
 Second, humans and machines are administered a questionnaire designed to survey various philosophical positions, with each participant rating their agreement with a series of statements.
-Third, the outcome of the survey is statistically analyzed to compare the views held by the populations of humans and machines.
+Third, the outcome of the survey is statistically analyzed to compare the views held by the two populations.

 Drawing from a recent study of Henne and coworkers \cite{Henne2024}, we have employed this methodology in the case study of scientific realism, a long-standing philosophical debate seeking to understand if reality is as science describes it.
-We have examined the philosophical positions of a population of over 500 hundred humans, comprising both physicists and philosophers of science, and the corresponding populations of machines, generated by means of a popular large-language generative AI model via prompt engineering.
-Our analysis has revealed that a population of machines endorses philosophical views that are, on average, very similar to those held by the corresponding population of humans, regardless of whether the respondents are physicists or philosophers of science.
-Although our work does \emph{not} constitute a Turing test, the analogy of the philosophical judgments held by the populations of humans and machines --- as corroborated by the invariably overlapping error bars of the metrics used to quantify them --- implies that a hypothetical human judge is likely to fail to discern the nature of the two populations.
+We have examined the philosophical positions of a population of over 500 humans, comprising both physicists and philosophers of science, and the corresponding populations of machines, generated by means of a popular large language model via prompt engineering.
+Our analysis has revealed that a population of machines endorses philosophical views that are, on average, very similar to those held by the corresponding population of humans, regardless of whether the respondents are physicists or philosophers of science, even if the similarity at the \emph{individual} level can be limited, as shown in Supporting Figure 13.
+Our work does \emph{not} constitute a genuine Turing test, as it did not involve a conversation between a human and a machine, nor the participation of a human judge.
+However, the analogy of the philosophical judgments held by the populations of humans and machines---as corroborated by the invariably overlapping error bars of the metrics used to quantify them---implies that a hypothetical human judge is likely to fail to discern the nature of the two populations.
 Importantly, machines are able to reflect the nuances distinguishing the views of philosophers from those of physicists.